luispa12/luispa12.github.io/_tabs/about.md

 - PCB design with KiCad, Udemy.

 ### Contact
 I am excited to share more about my projects and experiences!
-To view my projects, visit the HOME section.
+To view my projects, visit the HOME section to find more.